awslabs/aws-proof-build-assistant/doc/index.md

 `aquifer` consists of three user-facing commands, where one is a combination of the other two commands:
 <ul class="command-list">
 <li class="cmd"><code>aquifer build</code>:<br>
-generate a JSON file containing the internal representation of <code>aquifer</code></li>
+generate a JSON file containing the internal representation used by <code>aquifer</code></li>
 <li class="cmd"><code>aquifer makefile</code>:<br>
-generate a Makefile containing build information for a given source file</li>
+generate a `Makefile` containing build information for a given harness</li>
 <li class="cmd"><code>aquifer run</code>:<br>
 run the above commands successively</li>
 </ul>